Episodes

 Scripture quotations are from the ESV® Bible (The Holy Bible, English Standard Version®), © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 The ESV text may not be quoted in any publication made available to the public by a Creative Commons license.
 The ESV may not be translated in whole or in part into any other language.

-Tuesday Apr 29, 2025
+Tuesday Nov 18, 2025

-Tuesday Apr 29, 2025
+Tuesday Nov 18, 2025

-Tuesday Apr 29, 2025
+Tuesday Nov 18, 2025

-Just confession, Cranmer, creed and collects.
+Just confession, catechism, creed and collects.
+Short and simple.

 TRANSCRIPT